warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/keyboard.md

 ![Blue tech tag](/dataviz-tag-tech.svg)

 - The `tab` key should navigate to the first interactive element of the chart <!-- And then go outside on next click? -->
-- Arrow keys should navigate between data points, or toggle between data series, or legend items, or menu options
+- Arrow keys should navigate between data points, legend items, menu options, or toggle between data series
 - `Space`/`Enter` should activate buttons or toggles.

 ### 6. Unconventional keyboard interaction is explained